 How often do you meet with your staff?
 Are the meetings productive?
 Successful?
-Over the years we’ve been through many iterations of attempting to have great staff meetings.
-While I wouldn’t say we’ve “arrived” as of yet; I would say we’re doing a pretty good job right now.
+In my experience as an Executive Pastor, I went through many iterations of attempting to have great staff meetings.
+While I wouldn’t say I ever got it “perfect,”, I would say we did a pretty good job with it.

-We meet every Wednesday at noon and begin with a brown bag lunch.
-In our experience here’s what I would say are the top 5 “keys” to having successful staff meetings:
+We met every Wednesday at noon and began with a brown bag lunch.
+In my experience, here’s what I would say are the top 5 “keys” to having successful staff meetings:

-- Have a Formal Agenda – Preferably a few hours before the start of the meeting, publish a formal agenda.
+- Have a Formal Agenda – Preferably a day before the meeting, publish a formal agenda.
 It’s important that the staff know what’s on the agenda and even have an opportunity to get things on the agenda.

-- Develop A “Schedule Of Topics” – We meet every Wednesday.
-In order to make sure certain things are always covered, we’ve created a schedule of topics.
-For example, in the 2nd meeting of the month, we review our strategic plan.
-Each staff member gives an update on where they stand with their key tactics.
-To keep the meeting on schedule, each person has a strict 5-minute limit!
+- Develop A “Schedule Of Topics” – We met every Wednesday.
+To make sure certain things were always covered, we created a schedule of topics.
+For example, in the 2nd meeting of the month, we would review our strategic plan.
+Each staff member gave an update on where they stood with their key tactics.
+To keep the meeting on schedule, each person had a strict 5-minute limit!

-- Have A Meal Together – Everyone brings their own lunch for the meeting.
-We believe it’s important that the team has at least 1 meal together each week.
+- Have A Meal Together – Everyone brought their own lunch for the meeting.
+We believed it was important that the team had at least 1 meal together each week.

-- Have Fun! – We always try to keep it fun.
-The first 10 or 15 minutes of the meeting, while we’re eating, is just having fun together.
-On our schedule of topics, the 5th meeting of the month (when there’s a 5th Wednesday) is a “fun day.”
-These days we usually go out or do something fun together instead of the formal agenda we have for all of the other meetings.
+- Have Fun! – We always tried to keep it fun.
+For the first 10 or 15 minutes of the meeting, while we were eating, it was just having fun together.
+On our schedule of topics, the 5th meeting of the month (when it happened) was a “fun day.”
+We would usually get out of the office to do something fun together instead of the other meetings’ formal agenda.